SillyTavern/SillyTavern-Docs/extensions/WebSearch.md

 Learn more: <https://docs.searxng.org/>

 ### Tavily AI
 Requires an API key.
-Get the key here: <https://app.tavily.com/>
+Get the key here: <https://app.tavily.com/> :icon-lock:

 ## How to use